Hiking Trails at The Rocks

 Michael A. Gozzo Trail - 4.6 miles/Varied

 This varied trail is named for the late Michael A. Gozzo, who loved hiking and the White Mountains.
-The trail meanders through The Rocks Estate, crossing managed woodland and overgrown apple orchards, and skirting beaver ponds and wetland habitat.
+The trail meanders through The Rocks, crossing managed woodland and overgrown apple orchards, and skirting beaver ponds and wetland habitat.

 Hikers may explore this trail as one long loop or by selecting one or more of the various spurs: